 Find the ENGINE_TYPES parameter and add “dotnet” to the list of available programming languages (or delete it if you want to disable this language).
 If you use several programming languages, then just enumerate them, comma separated.

-Note: in the case you would like to enable all the supported by Jelastic languages (i.e. Java, PHP, Ruby, Python, Node.js and .NET) for your users, you can state “*” value instead of a comma separated list.
+Note: In the case you would like to enable all the supported by Jelastic languages (i.e. Java, PHP, Ruby, Python, Node.js, Go and .NET) for your users, you can state “*” value instead of a comma separated list.

 This parameter defines if the .NET programming language is available to be shown within the environment topology wizard at the dashboard.
 Nevertheless, users won’t see it until the Windows hosting itself is enabled for them, thus specifying the dotnet value for all users here won’t affect those of them, who were not granted access to these services (according to the instruction below).